AY2324S1-CS2103T-W17-1/tp/README.md

 There are no internship entries associated with {number}.
 “delete” expects 1 numeric parameter.

 Thank you for using Flagship Internship Manager!
-If you have any feedback or issues, please contact support.